You are here

 5. Is there personal counseling available to ISU students on campus?

-As a registered student at ISU your first personal counseling session is free at the Student Counseling Center (SCC).
+As a registered student at ISU your first three sessions are free at the Student Counseling Center (SCC).
 After that there is a $60 fee for counseling for the academic year.
 The service is located on the 2nd floor of Gillum Hall.
 The hours are from 8:00 a.m. to 5:00 p.m., Monday - Thursday and 8:00a.m. to 4:30 p.m. on Friday.
 Appointments usually last approximately 45 minutes.
 To make an appointment call (812) 237-3939.

 6. What can I expect during my first counseling visit?